Sorwest/DemoMod/README.md

 There are many out there, but if you're new to modding, we recommend [Visual Studio Community](https://visualstudio.microsoft.com/vs/getting-started/).
 _If you want to use VS, then make sure to check the '.NET desktop development' box during installation._

+You are expected to know a bit of C#, or, in the case you're just starting, a desire for learning.

 <!-- Using Demo Mod as a template-->
 ### :eyes: Using Demo Mod as a template